Putting #MeFirst Because My Kids Are Not My Retirement Plan

 The rapid development of Singapore post-WWII also means that the cost of living rose exponentially over that period of time.
-Singapore’s life expectancy is now one of the world’s highest at 84.8 years according to a 2017 measurement.
+Singapore’s life expectancy is now one of the world’s highest at 83.5 years.
 This has resulted in the present-day cost of living far outstripping whatever nest eggs the elderly could possibly have amassed during their working lives.

 But it’s not all doom and gloom.
 Singaporeans today have better access to education, information and financial planning products and tools which previous generations did not.
 That means that it is in our power to put our own retirements first and ensure our children do not become part of the sandwich generation.

 My child does not have to become part of the sandwich generation